curtisnlogan/lodestar-project/README.md

 * — **Accessibility First**
   Ensured color choices meet contrast targets to strict WCAG standards.

+* - **UX/Scope reduction**
+  The New Observation form was integrated into the homepage instead of a separate page.
+This reduces clicks for the user, keeps data entry centralised, and allows the assessor to see a streamlined flow in      limited project time.

 ## Setup and Deployment

 ## Unit Tests